Cobalt(II) chloride: Precursor to organocobalt derivatives

-Similar reactions occur with other amines.
-These reactions are often performed in the presence of charcoal as a catalyst, or with hydrogen peroxide H_{2}O_{2} substituted for atmospheric oxygen.
-Other highly basic ligands, including carbonate, acetylacetonate, and oxalate, induce the formation of Co(III) derivatives.
-Simple carboxylates and halides do not.

-Unlike Co(II) complexes, Co(III) complexes are very slow to exchange ligands, so they are said to be kinetically inert.
-The German chemist Alfred Werner was awarded the Nobel Prize in 1913 for his studies on a series of these cobalt(III) compounds, work that led to an understanding of the structures of such coordination compounds.

-Oxidation to cobalt(IV)

-Reaction of 1-norbornyllithium with the CoCl_{2}·THF in pentane produces the brown, thermally stable tetrakis(1-norbornyl)cobalt(IV) — a rare example of a stable transition metal/saturated alkane compound, different products are obtained in other solvents.
+Reaction of the anhydrous compound with sodium cyclopentadienide gives cobaltocene Co(C_{5}H_{5})_{2}.
+Reaction of 1-norbornyllithium with the CoCl_{2}·THF produces tetrakis(1-norbornyl)cobalt(IV) — a rare example of a stable transition metal/saturated alkane compound, different products are obtained in other solvents.

 Moisture indication

 The deep blue colour of this moisture indicating silica gel is due to cobalt chloride.
 When hydrated the colour changes to a light pink/purple.

 Cobalt chloride is a common visual moisture indicator due to its distinct colour change when hydrated.
 The colour change is from some shade of blue when dry, to a pink when hydrated, although the shade of colour depends on the substrate and concentration.
 It is impregnated into paper to make test strips for detecting moisture in solutions, or more slowly, in air/gas.
 Desiccants such as silica gel can incorporate cobalt chloride to indicate when it is "spent" (i.e. hydrated).